Brad Shaw: Hartford Whalers

-Shaw was originally drafted by the Detroit Red Wings in the fifth round, 86th overall, in the 1982 NHL Entry Draft.
-His rights were traded to the Hartford Whalers for the Whalers eighth round draft pick in the 1984 NHL Entry Draft on May 29, 1984.
+Shaw was originally drafted by the Detroit Red Wings in the fifth round, 86th overall, in the 1982 NHL entry draft.
+However, in April 1984, Red Wings general manager Jimmy Devellano told Shaw that the Red Wings would not sign him.
+His rights were traded to the Hartford Whalers for the Whalers' eighth round draft pick in the 1984 NHL entry draft on May 29, 1984.

-Shaw spent his first professional season splitting time between the Salt Lake Golden Eagles of the International Hockey League (IHL) and the Binghamton Whalers of the American Hockey League (AHL) in 1984-85.
-In 44 games with the Golden Eagles, Shaw had three goals and 32 points in 44 games.
+Shaw joined the Whalers in for the 1984–85 season.
+He was assigned first to the Binghamton Whalers of the American Hockey League (AHL).
+However, Binghamton cut Shaw too and he was reassigned to the Salt Lake Golden Eagles of the International Hockey League (IHL).
+Shaw refused assignment and left the team, hoping to play at Wilfrid Laurier University.
+Hartford threatened to sue Shaw, and forced him to join Salt Lake.
+In 44 games with the Golden Eagles, Shaw had three goals and 32 points.
 He finished the season with Binghamton, where in 24 games, Shaw had a goal and 11 points.
-In eight playoff games with Binghamton, Shaw finished third in team scoring with a goal and nine points in eight games.
+In eight playoff games with Binghamton, Shaw finished with a goal and nine points.

-He spent the majority of the 1985–86 in Binghamton, where in 64 games, Shaw scored 10 goals and 54 points to lead the defense in scoring.
+He spent the majority of the 1985–86 in Binghamton, where in 64 games, Shaw scored 10 goals and 54 points.
 In five playoff games, Shaw earned two assists.
-Shaw debuted with the Hartford Whalers in the 1985-86 NHL season, appearing in eight games, where he recorded two assists.
+Shaw debuted with the Hartford Whalers in the 1985–86 NHL season.
+Shaw played in his first NHL game on February 18, 1986, a 5–4 victory over the Vancouver Canucks.
+Shaw recorded his first NHL point with an assist on Sylvain Turgeon's goal in an 8–2 loss to the St. Louis Blues on February 23.
+Overall, he appeared in eight games, where he recorded two assists.

-In the 1986-87 AHL season, Shaw struggled offensively compared to previous season, as in 77 games with Binghamton, he scored nine goals and 39 points, although, he found his offensive touch in the playoffs, finishing third in team scoring with a goal and nine points in 12 games.
-Shaw won the Eddie Shore Award as the best defenseman in the AHL.
-Shaw also appeared in two games with Hartford in 1986-87, earning no points.

-Shaw had a solid offensive season with Binghamton in the 1987-88 AHL season, scoring 12 goals and 62 points in 73 games.
+In the 1986–87 season, Shaw struggled offensively compared to previous season, as in 77 games with Binghamton, he scored nine goals and 39 points, although, he found his offensive touch in the playoffs, finishing with a goal and nine points in 12 games.
+Shaw won the Eddie Shore Award as the AHL's best defenceman and was named to the AHL's First All-Star Team.
+Shaw was recalled by Hartford and made his 1986–87 NHL season debut on February 6, 1987, in a 5–2 win over the Washington Capitals.
+He played in one more NHL game that season earning no points.
+The following season, Shaw returned to Binghamton.
+He had a solid offensive season, scoring 12 goals and 62 points in 73 games.
 In four playoff games, Shaw led Binghamton in scoring with five points, all assists.
-Shaw again saw very limited action with Hartford in 1987–88, going pointless in one game.
+He was named an AHL First Team All-Star again.
+Shaw again saw very limited action with Hartford in 1987–88, making his sole appearance in a 5–4 victory over the Pittsburgh Penguins on January 9, 1988, going pointless.